GRAVITY for MATISSE -- Improving the MATISSE performance with the GRAVITY fringe tracker: Implementation

 First, MATISSE switches the actuator used by GRAVITY for field control from the internal \ac{TTP} actuator to the common-path field steering mirrors of the telescope \aclp{STS} \citep[\acsu{STS},][]{Nijenhuis+2005}.
-This makes GRAVITY stabilize the field for both instruments.
+This makes GRAVITY stabilise the field for both instruments.
 MATISSE first offsets the internal tip-tilt actuator of GRAVITY to a reference value that corresponds to the co-alignment between the two instruments.
 This offset is compensated by the common-path field steering mirror of the \ac{STS} to keep the target position unchanged on the fringe tracker fibres.
-Then MATISSE performs a field acquisition measurement and sends combined offsets to the internal tip/tilt mirrors of GRAVITY and the \acp{STS} to refine the co-alignment between the two instruments.
-After this operation, since the GRAVITY field derotator remains static in single off-axis mode, the two instruments remain co-aligned all through the night and this acquisition does not have to be repeated after the first object of the night.
+Then MATISSE performs a field acquisition measurement and sends combined offsets to the internal tip-tilt mirrors of GRAVITY and the \acp{STS} to refine the co-alignment between the two instruments.
+After this operation, since the GRAVITY field derotator remains static in single off-axis mode, the two instruments remain co-aligned all through the night, and this acquisition does not have to be repeated after the first object of the night.

-Second, MATISSE switches the actuator used by GRAVITY for piston control from the internal tip/tilt to the common-path \ac{VLTI} delay lines.
+Second, MATISSE switches the actuator used by GRAVITY for piston control from the internal tip-tilt to the common-path \ac{VLTI} delay lines.
 This switch comes with an adjustment of the actuator model used by the predictive Kalman controller of the fringe tracker.
-Indeed, the \ac{VLTI} delay lines have a \SI{500}{\micro\second} longer latency (see Fig. \ref{Fig:Latency}).
-Again, this makes GRAVITY stabilize the piston for both instruments.
+The \ac{VLTI} delay lines have a \SI{500}{\micro\second} longer latency (see Fig. \ref{Fig:Latency}).
+Again, this makes GRAVITY stabilise the piston for both instruments.
 MATISSE completes the acquisition sequence with an offset to its internal delay lines to match the optical path differences of GRAVITY.